-What’s the most misunderstood, underutilized and even ignored concept in online marketing?
+Question: What’s the most misunderstood, underutilized, and even ignored concept in online marketing?

-We marketers tend to want to spend all their brain power of generating killer strategies and ideas, designing brilliant marketing automation, and writing hooky ads.
-But if you don’t analyze before you create, you’re wasting your money.
+Most marketers tend to spend all of their brainpower and energy on generating killer strategies and ideas, designing brilliant marketing automation, and writing hooky ads.
+All of that can be extremely powerful and effective, but if you don’t analyze before you create, you likely end up wasting your money.

-And yet the problem persists in the modern, online age.
-Even though analysis tools are more powerful than anything Uncle Claude ever dreamed of!
+And yet the problem persists in the modern online age even though analytic tools are more powerful now than anything Uncle Claude ever dreamed of!

-So what does data-driven analysis look like for a business?
-Well, it varies a bit based on each situation but here’s how we typically attack it:
+What does data-driven analysis look like for a business?
+Well, it varies a bit based on each situation but here’s one way to attack it:

 - Uncover opportunities by analyzing competitor data

 - Utilize surveys to gain deeper insights since data often creates more questions than it answers

 After the final step, you’ll start to have enough information to craft a well-informed, powerful marketing strategy that utilizes your marketing budget effectively.

 Data-Driven Analysis In The Real World

 Let’s look at an example of how our agency has used data-driven analysis to fuel a client’s growth.